-Ohio State Buckeyes defensive end Zach Harrison (9) points to teammate Ohio State Buckeyes defensive tackle Haskell Garrett (92) after Garrett blocked a point-after-touchdown attempt for Rutgers during the first quarter of an NCAA Division I football game between the Rutgers Scarlet Knights and the Ohio State Buckeyes on Saturday, Oct.
+Ohio State Buckeyes wide receiver Garrett Wilson (5) celebrates after scoring a touchdown during the first quarter of an NCAA Division I football game between the Rutgers Scarlet Knights and the Ohio State Buckeyes on Saturday, Oct.
 2, 2021, at SHI Stadium in Piscataway, New Jersey.
 Credit: USA TODAY Sports

 Garrett Wilson missed last week’s contest but should be ready to go against Purdue.
 He is arguably the most talented receiver in the country and takes this offense to a whole different level when he is healthy.
 Chris Olave is always a consistent star and Jaxon Smith-Njigba may honestly be the most reliable weapon in the entire offense.
 Purdue will not be able to cover everyone, there’s just no way.